FeLoe/stbb/content/authors/Juergen/_index.md

 ---
 # Display name
-title: Juergen Taylor
+title: Jo Taylor

-author: Juergen
+author: Jo

 # Is this the primary user of the site?
 superuser: false